Benefits of Budgeting

 List Your Income & Expenses

 Start with a list of incomes and expenses.
 And then subtract the expenses from the income.
 That’s your profit or loss.
 It’s best to look at it monthly.
-If you have a loss, you may need to reduce your expenses or increase your incomes.
+You may need to reduce your expenses or increase your income if you have a loss.
 But when you’re a student, increasing income means taking more time away from studying, so best to look to cut expenses if you’re losing money as a student.

 Start with Necessities